Malama Kekahi I kekahiHawaiian Proverb

 FARMING | Chickens

-Our Barred Rock and Australorp hens are both hearty, dual purpose breeds that were specifically selected for their strong foraging traits in addition to being dependable layers.
+Our Red Stars and Australorp hens are both hearty, dual purpose breeds that were specifically selected for their strong foraging traits in addition to being dependable layers.
 As they follow the cattle in a rotational grazing style, they purify the pasture of unwanted pests to insure the health of our livestock.
 They also add their own fertilizer to the fields as they travel.
 Our flocks reside in two mobile caravans that serve as home base.
 Here they have nesting boxes, food, water, shade, and shelter from predators at night.

 Each morning the caravan doors are opened and our industrious hens greet fresh pasture and a new day.